Wolfmyths/Genshin-Stopwatch/README.md

 If you want to Contribute you can as long as I have an issue posted its up for grabs!
 Just make a fork and submit a pull request of your contribution.

-If you want to test the exe with PyInstaller, `pip install pyinstaller` and then go to the directory where you cloned the repo and type `pyinstaller --clean main.spec` to package the program
+If you want to test the exe with PyInstaller, `pip install pyinstaller` and then use the change dir command to where you cloned the repo and type `pyinstaller --clean main.spec` to package the program

 ## Credits